Tara-1022/WE4US/Contribution.md

 - Once a component is ready, discuss, then merge branch to main so others can work with it.
 Aim to merge changes sooner than later.
 - Delete unused branches
 - **Always** refer practices followed, and code structure within the existing codebase before implementation.
 Keeping things consistent will make the review process easier, and ensure maintainability.
 Do not copy/paste from genAI or google/stackoverflow without proper context.
+- Add screenshots to PRs so expected functionality is clear to the reviewer.
+Also ensure the changes have been run & tested after any change/conflict resolution to catch issues early.

 **PR considerations**
 - Add links and references when possible for better context